Scuttlebuns/P2_5-Disease-Spread/README.md

-# Project 2
-## Disease Spread and Social Behavior
+# Disease Spread and Social Behavior Simulation

-### Objective
+## Overview
-Use a grid-based agent simulation to model the spread of an infectious disease through a population.
-Evaluate how factors such as immunity, behavior, mortality, and public health guidelines affect the outcome of an outbreak.
-Simulate scenarios with varying compliance and analyze their effects on infection peaks, fatality rates, and long-term immunity.
+This project uses a grid-based agent simulation to model the spread of an infectious disease through a population.
+It explores how factors such as immunity, behavior, mortality, and public health guidelines can influence the course of an outbreak.
+The simulation allows experimentation with varying compliance levels and analyzes their effects on infection peaks, fatality rates, and long-term immunity.

-### Background
+## Background
-Infectious diseases spread through interactions between individuals, and outcomes depend heavily on a mix of biological and social factors.
-Modeling disease spread helps public health officials make decisions about distancing guidelines, vaccination policies, and lockdowns.
+Infectious diseases spread through interactions between individuals, and outcomes depend on a mix of biological and social factors.
+Modeling disease spread can provide valuable insights into how distancing guidelines, vaccination, and behavioral differences shape an epidemic.

-In this project, you will simulate a population distributed on a 2D grid.
-Individuals move, interact, and transmit disease based on proximity and behavior rules.
-You will analyze the effects of compliance with CDC recommendations, natural immunity, and mortality risk on the spread and severity of an outbreak.
+This simulation models a population distributed on a 2D grid where individuals move, interact, and transmit disease based on proximity and behavior rules.
+It includes variables for compliance with health recommendations, natural immunity, and mortality risk.

-This project includes:
+Key features:
 - Dynamic population movement on a grid
 - Infection, recovery, and death modeling
 - Social behavior simulation (distancing and disobedience)
 - Variable immunity modeled with probability distributions
 - Scenario experimentation and epidemic analysis

+---

 ### Installation Steps
 1. **Create and activate a virtual environment:**